 Medicaid Service Coordination (MSC) is a program that provides ongoing support to individuals with developmental disabilities and their families.
 Medicaid Service Coordinators assist people with obtaining available services in the community as well as services under the Home and Community Based (HCBS) Waiver.
 Medicaid Service Coordinators also assist people during the eligibility determination process with the New York State Office for People with Developmental Disabilities (OPWDD).

-ACHIEVE’s Medicaid Service Coordination program serves adults and children of all ages both in Broome and Tioga counties.
+ACHIEVE’s Medicaid Service Coordination program serves adults and children of all ages both in Broome, Chenango and Tioga counties.
 Service coordinators work together with families to develop and maintain a personalized plan designed to meet their loved one’s individual needs and unique goals.